 “Arise, shine; for your light has come, and the glory of the Lord has risen upon you” (Isaiah 60:1).

 The world, plunged in gloom, is suddenly bathed in divine light.
-The illumination, emanating from Zion, will draw all nations and every ruler (v 3).
+The illumination, emanating from the holy hill of Zion, will draw all nations and every ruler (v 3).
 Jesus, born in Israel, is this light, the “light of the world.”

 How have you experienced this light?
 In what ways can you carry the light of Christ to others?

 “…the mystery made known to me by revelation…” (Ephesians 3:3).

 In the Bible, a “mystery” is something that is hidden until revealed by heaven.
 Jesus Christ is the mystery of God, “in whom are hidden all the treasures of wisdom and knowledge” (Colossians 2:2-3).

 Paul used the word “mystery” over 20 times in his letters.
 Here he refers to the revelation that God gave him, unveiling Jesus as the Christ and dispatching him to be an apostle to the Gentiles.